johndharrison/bmproxy/README.md

 port 9090.

 On the Selenium container however the BMP server is reached at `bmp:9090`.
-We could conmtinue to call the BMP server at localhost and use `bmp:9090` for the Selenium container:
+We could continue to call the BMP server at localhost and use `bmp:9090` for the Selenium container:

 ```